-For patients who cannot easily attend an in-office visit, we offer two telemedicine solutions that enable dermatologists to conduct a virtual office visit with a patient to collect a skin sample, remote telemedicine collection and DermTech Connect.
+For patients who cannot easily attend an in-office visit, we offer a remote telemedicine collection solution that enable dermatology clinicians to conduct a virtual office visit with a patient to collect a skin sample.

 Using the remote telemedicine collection option, a clinician can choose to assess the patient's skin and suspicious lesion(s) via a telemedicine appointment they arrange with their patient and, if indicated, submit a patient-specific order to DermTech for the DMT.
 In this case, a Smart Sticker Collection Kit is then mailed to the patient directly.
 During a follow-up telemedicine appointment, a clinician instructs and supervises the patient to collect their sample with the easy-to-use DermTech Smart Sticker.
 The patient then returns the collected sample(s) back to DermTech via a pre-labeled shipping envelope for analysis.
 Test results are made available to the ordering clinician within a few days.
+The telemedicine market is relatively new and unproven, especially within dermatology, and it is uncertain whether the telemedicine options for the DMT will achieve and sustain high levels of demand, consumer acceptance and market adoption.